rockycastaneda/wp/README.md

-Make sure you have Docker installed in your development machine likewise please turn off any existing web server or any application that will conflict with your port 80
+Make sure you have Docker installed in your development machine likewise please turn off any existing web server or any application that will conflict with your port 80 then
 Perform the following:

   * mkdir yourprojectpath